nodejs/security-wg/processes/cve_management_process.md

 the CVEs have been assigned.

 CVEs are only valid for a specific year.
-At the beginning of each year the old CVEs should be removed from the list and a new block of CVEs should be requested using the steps listed above.
+At the beginning of each year the old CVEs should be removed from the list.
+A new block of CVEs should then be requested using the steps listed above.

 ## External CVE request process